 The college football computer rankings have a drastically different look between last week and this week due to the insertion of the Big Ten schools.
 But there are still some constants, such as Alabama, Clemson, Notre Dame, Texas A&M and Virginia Tech being ranked near the top.

 Florida moves into the No. 3 spot and Miami joined the top 10 of the Amway Coaches Poll, while Oklahoma and LSU tumbled after shocking losses.

 Oklahoma and LSU, two of the consensus contenders for the Final Four, both went down to defeat on Saturday in huge upsets as double-digit favorites.
 Indeed, the fullest schedule we've had to-date proved to be quite interesting.

-The Congrove Computer Rankings is celebrating its' 25th year of accurate picks and team rankings.
+In 2020, the Congrove Computer Rankings are celebrating its' 28th year of accurate picks and team rankings.